richard-unterberg/leaflet-nextjs-ts-starter/README.md

 ### <a id="web-gl"></a> 👽 Web GL based mapping project

-Leafleft, graphic-based tile rendering or rasterized zoom levels are not smooth enough and you are in for crazy fast WebGL mapping?
+leafleft, graphic-based tile rendering or rasterized zoom levels are not smooth enough and you are in for crazy fast WebGL mapping?
 Here's my [maplibre next.js ts starter kit](https://github.com/richard-unterberg/maplibre-nextjs-ts-starter)

 ### <a id="no-ts"></a> 📝 Don't wanna use typscript at all?

-See this nice javascript implementation - This repo is heavily inspired by this one: https://github.com/colbyfayock/next-leaflet-starter
+See this nice javascript implementation - This repo is inspired by: https://github.com/colbyfayock/next-leaflet-starter

 Happy coding! ✌️👽